keiraqz/anomaly-detection/README.md

 	./spark-shell

 Follow the steps of training in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/train-shell.scala" target="_blank">train-shell.scala</a>.
 Valication is in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/validation-shell.scala" target="_blank">validation-shell.scala</a>.
 Note that the validation code for Spark Shell does NOT use Spark Streaming.
 It's in batch processing form.

-## TODO
-- Use Redis for trained model & Anomaly flags